 Overall, just imagine the feeling of freedom without having to worry about living paycheck to paycheck.

 Building wealth in your 20s doesn’t mean you have to give up fun and live a boring life.

 You just need to know how to prioritize, save, invest, manage your money, and make money in your 20s.
 To truly become wealthy, you’ll first have to change your mindset about money.

-Now is even the best time to learn how you can become a millionaire at a young age.
+Now is even the best time to learn how you can become a millionaire by 30 (even when you have no money).

 How to get rich in your 20s